openedx/open-edx-proposals/oeps/oep-0033-bp-code-autoformatting.rst

 (which might then instigate unnecessary debate).

-In short, more consistent, less ambiguous standards for code formatting make for more production code reviews and waste less time on inconsequential details.
+In short, more consistent, less ambiguous standards for code formatting make for more productive code reviews and waste less time on inconsequential details.

 Decision